 Address: 43 Elystan Street, SW3 3NT.
 Cuisine: Creative.
 Price: Menu £30+ (lunch) – Carte £18+/26+.
 Dress Code: Smart.

 The Five Fields

-So, they don’t have five fields but they do have their own kitchen garden in East Sussex; which provides seasonal herbs, flowers, and vegetables for your plate throughout the year.
+They may not have five fields, but they do have their own kitchen garden in East Sussex which provides seasonal herbs, flowers, and vegetables for your plate throughout the year.
 The focus here is on British dishes and, as a native Londoner, chef Taylor Bonnyman’s menu attempts to capture London’s broad cultural complexion.
 So yes, there’s banana with pecan and cardamom but there’s also smoked eel and deer.
 Everything is “attractively presented and packed with flavour” and sits inside an understated dining room that, with its earthen palette, nods to the (presumably five) green fields that once lay between Chelsea and Knightsbridge.
 READ MORE

 Harwood Arms | Good Value